pillowlab/iSTAC/README.md

 Usage
 =====

+* Launch matlab and cd into the directory containing the code (e.g. `cd code/iSTAC/`).

 * Examine the script `test_iSTAC_script.m` for a line-by-line tutorial on how to use the code contained in this package, which goes through several simulated examples.